 “This narrative…is written…to furnish a guide for the future from these failures.
 The Chinese people ardently desired independence, unity, peace, economic recovery, and democratic government.
 These things the American Government and people also desired for China.
 With my dual attachment there could, therefore, be no slightest conflict of loyalties for me as to the objectives.
 The Chinese knew of my love for their country, my concern for their welfare, my liberal attitude and my convictions as to a peaceful solution of their internal strife through inclusive and untrammeled co-operation.
 I had therefore the full advantage of their trust.
 But I failed them” (John Leighton Stuart, Fifty Years in China, [Random House: 1954], p.
 211).

-Not to submit Huntsman to the same level of scrutiny as we might accord to, say, Kim Jong-un (and the meaning of the Third Represent’s fur hat, or his haircut, or his watch, or his curious binoculars technique), but yes[…]: what’s up with the American flag patch and the sunglasses?
+Not to submit Huntsman to the same level of scrutiny as we might accord to, say, Kim Jong-un (and the meaning of the Third Represent’s fur hat, or his haircut, or his watch, or his curious binoculars technique), but yes: What’s up with the American flag patch and the sunglasses?
 Is there anyway he might appear more like a Chinese caricature of an American tewu 特务/spy from the 1950s?
 Doesn’t our Embassy in Beijing have a public relations officer or someone who might have consulted our dear Ambassador about such things?
-If [Huntsman] had a hamburger in his hand and was sucking on a milkshake (oops, contaminated products) maybe he could have gotten away with it.
+If Huntsman had a hamburger in his hand and was drinking a milkshake maybe he could have gotten away with it.

-…Huntsman…was the first U.S. Ambassador to travel into Tibet in September (a visit that to my knowledge garnered virtually no public comment), something we might consider significant, a minor opening; he accompanied Hu Jintao on the recent state visit, and no one seemed to complain.
+Huntsman was the first U.S. Ambassador to travel into Tibet in September (a visit that to my knowledge garnered virtually no public comment), something we might consider significant, a minor opening; he accompanied Hu Jintao on the recent state visit, and no one seemed to complain.
 But maybe he’s just homesick and having the post-Spring Festival blues.
-Maybe he’s itching to get back into the RNC conversations and go to Wisconsin and bust an [expletive] union to get a little more street cred with the Michelle Bachmann wing of the Republican Party.

 If Huntsman is going the way of Douglas MacArthur in 1947-1948, funneling his fantasies and devoting his dearest hopes into a nascent Republican Presidential run in primaries like Wisconsin, maybe it’s better to give the job in East Asia to someone who is interested in doing it really well, and let the conquering hero return home to see for himself just what his colleagues have wrought.